nicklockwood/SwiftFormat/README.md

 *Q. Can I use the `SwiftFormat.framework` inside another app?*

-> A. I only created the framework to facilitate testing, so to be honest I've no idea if it will work in an app, but you're welcome to try.
-If you need to make adjustments to the public/private access modifiers or namespaces to get it working, open an issue on Github (or even better, a pull request).

-> The SwiftFormat framework is also available as a [CocoaPod](https://cocoapods.org/pods/SwiftFormat) for easier integration.
+> A. Yes, the SwiftFormat framework can be included in an app or test target, and used for many kinds of parsing and processing of Swift source code besides formatting.
+The SwiftFormat framework is available as a [CocoaPod](https://cocoapods.org/pods/SwiftFormat) for easy integration.

 Cache